-Sales enablement ensures that all sales related content is updated and available to the sales reps at the right time through an interface that allows easy search and browsing functionalities.
+Strong sales enablement tools ensure that all sales-related content is updated and available to the sales reps at the right time through an interface that allows easy search and browsing functionalities.

 The single most important enabler for any sales rep is a comprehensive view of the customer.
 It allows the sales reps to know the customer preferences and behaviors before pitching and customize their communication accordingly.
 It also allows the sales reps to track all interactions in a centralized manner and pass on the relevant data back the marketing teams.

 An enabled sales force has a complete view of its targets and other sales metrics and is also able to predict actual realizations based on sales funnel visibility.
 That's why it's important to select the best sales enablement software available.